Biglup/cometa.js/README.md

 WebAssembly is fundamentally synchronous, while many JavaScript operations, like fetching data in a custom provider or evaluator, are asynchronous (async/await).

-Cometa.js bridges this gap using black magic (Asyncify).
+Cometa.js bridges this gap using Asyncify.
 This allows the synchronous Wasm code to "pause," hand control back to the JavaScript event loop to wait for your Promise to resolve, and then "resume" the Wasm execution exactly where it left off with the result.

 This means you can simply write your select and evaluate methods with standard async/await syntax, and Cometa.js will handle the complex underlying state management for you.